 The next section features some poignant letters and personal items from soldiers and families caught up in the Great War, and then the journey through the handful of small galleries is chronological order, starting in the 18th century when the soldiers of the Wiltshire regiment were Redcoats, deployed to America carrying muskets but not swords (their bayonets were long enough for that role) and their drummer boys wore mitre caps.

-The galleries move on to display uniforms, weapons and historic artifacts from a number of deployments and battles in the 19th century, including the Battle of Ferozeshah in India in 1845 (62nd Wiltshire Regiment), the Battle of Maiwand in Afghanistan in 1880 (66th Berkshire Regiment), and in 1885 the Battle of Tofrek*** in Sudan (1st BN Berkshire Regiment, after which it became the “Royal Berkshire Regiment”).
+The galleries move on to display uniforms, weapons and historic artefacts from a number of deployments and battles in the 19th century, including the Battle of Ferozeshah in India in 1845 (62nd Wiltshire Regiment), the Battle of Maiwand in Afghanistan in 1880 (66th Berkshire Regiment), and in 1885 the Battle of Tofrek*** in Sudan (1st BN Berkshire Regiment, after which it became the “Royal Berkshire Regiment”).

 There’s a step change in the 20th century as machine guns replace muzzle-loading flintlocks & the single shot Martin-Henry rifle of the Boer War campaigns.
 The Royal Berkshire & Wiltshire regiments served in the trenches in WW1, in particular at Passchendaele where machine guns took their toll.

 Simon Cook, the museum’s Manager and Curator, looks at the Maxim (German) and Vickers (British) machine guns on display and talks about their significance for infantry regiments.